 By the end of summer and early fall, male carpenter bees who have not found a mate will start to become more active as their instinct to find a home for winter increases.
 This is essentially a second season for the carpenter bee traps.
 During this time it is likely many of the males will find their way to the traps in search for an easy and safe home.

 Although males don’t cause the damage that females do, it is important you catch any who are looking to find a home in your home.
 Carpenter bees pick their nests every year by finding the easiest solution possible.
 They use the pheromone smell that is released by dead carpenter bees to guide them to pre-existing nests or potential holes that could turn into nests.
-Both dead males and female carpenter bees release attractive pheromones to other carpenter bees that are in the search of the perfect home.
+Both dead male and female carpenter bees release attractive pheromones to other carpenter bees that are in the search of the perfect home.